 The Joy of Rhetoric with Video Projects

-In past semesters, Dr. Leigh Meredith introduced the subject of rhetoric by assigning her students to read in their textbook and watch a TedEd video, after which, they would present a summary to the class of what they had learned.
+In past semesters, Dr. Leigh Meredith introduced her students to the subject of rhetoric by assigning them a textbook chapter to read and a TedEd video to watch, after which, they would present a summary to the class of what they had learned.
 Reflecting on the assignment, Dr. Meredith realized that it not only failed to excite her students about rhetoric, but it was missing an active component where they could apply what they had learned while it was fresh in their minds.
 The time from when students learned about the foundational concepts of rhetoric to when they had the opportunity to apply them was too great and was detrimental to their understanding and engagement in the topic.
 Dr. Meredith wanted her students to get right to the active and more compelling activities of identifying and analyzing rhetorical strategies.

-During her experience at the ETS 3-day intensive in Summer, 2018, Dr. Meredith was looking to explore solutions to the problem of introducing foundational knowledge, and she thought that maybe there was a tool that could support a more engaging assignment.
+Dr. Meredith decided to introduce an interactive, multimedia assignment to replace her traditional oral summaries presentation assignment at the start of the semester.
+She was looking to explore solutions to the problem of introducing foundational knowledge, and thought that maybe there was a tool that could support a more engaging assignment.
 She liked the idea of a student group project whereby students could identify and apply foundations of rhetoric to something they see in their everyday lives.
-But she didn’t know what media she would like to employ and she didn’t want them to get distracted by having to learn a complicated new tool.
+But she didn’t know what media she would like to employ and she didn’t want her students to get distracted by having to learn a complicated new tool.
 When she learned about Adobe Spark, a free, easy-to-use web-based application where users build on visual and content-based templates to quickly make web pages, social media posts, and videos, it seemed like a potential solution for her teaching dilemma.

-Students greeted the Spark assignments with enthusiasm and interest, much more so than when her students had presented their oral summaries to the class, as in previous semesters.
-She found that her students got excited about the project and even spent extra time on the assignment, meeting in their groups outside of class to perfect their projects.
+Students greeted the Spark assignment with enthusiasm and interest, much more so than her previous oral summaries presentation assignment.
+She found that her students even spent extra time on the assignment, meeting in their groups outside of class to improve their projects.
 And, she noticed that there was a lot of collaboration happening in the groups, students were excited to work together on their videos and share them with the class.
 So, the project also worked as an ice-breaker for the incoming students, supporting a more collaborative and engaged environment in the class overall.
 For these reasons, it was a great first assignment for incoming students which situated them well with a solid foundation in rhetoric, practice in application of techniques as well as social engagement within the class.